 A cookie is a data file that is placed by a website operator on the hard drive of a visitor to their site.
 Cookies with the following functions are enabled to the computers of visitors to PPD websites: to allow the site to deliver the service requested by the visitor; to remember repeat visitors; to improve the user experience of the site; to allow the company to perform site analytics; and to help tailor marketing messages to the visitor based on previous browsing.
 Company cookies are enabled and controlled by the PPD digital communications team, which is established on U.S. territory.
 The online relationship with PPD may be managed by using settings available on most internet browsers.
 For example, most browsers will allow a visitor to choose which cookies can be placed on their computer, to delete or disable cookies, and to set "do not track" as a function.
 Please note that disabling cookies may prevent a visitor from using certain features on PPD websites.

 Children's Online Privacy Protection

-PPD does not collect information through our websites from individuals who are known to be under the age of 13, and no part of our online presence is directed to anyone less than 13 years.
+PPD does not collect information through its websites from individuals who are known to be under the age of 13, and no part of PPD's online presence is directed to anyone less than 13 years.

 Inquiries, Complaints and Requests to Exercise Rights

-All communications, queries, requests to exercise informational rights (e.g., access to data) or complaints, including those that relate to compliance with the Safe Harbor Framework, should be addressed to the attention of Executive Director of Global Privacy, PPD, Granta Park Cambridge, CB21 6GQ, United Kingdom, or emailed to firstname.lastname@example.org.
+All communications, queries, requests to exercise informational rights (e.g., access to data) or complaints, including those that relate to compliance with the Safe Harbor Framework, should be addressed to the attention of the executive director of global privacy, PPD, Granta Park Cambridge, CB21 6GQ, United Kingdom, or emailed to firstname.lastname@example.org.

 Legal Status of Policy and Policy Changes